Tag Archives: commuter bike

 Building the ultimate commuter bike with what’s in your garage

-I have been using a commuter bike almost exclusively for the past twenty years.
+I have used a commuter bike almost exclusively for the past twenty years.
 In that time, I have seen many people put off commuting by bicycle because they felt they didn’t have the right bike.
-While the right gear is important, many don’t realize that the right equipment is closer than many think.
-Take a look at how I would built the perfect bike for commuting, it may surprise you how close it might be to that bike hanging in your garage.
+While the right gear is important, many don’t realize that the right equipment is closer than they think.
+Take a look at how I would build the perfect bike for commuting.
+It may surprise you how close it might be to that bike hanging in your garage.

 The ultimate commuter bike

-For the sake of this article, we will start with a bike that is similar to what most people already have hanging in their garage.
-The Marin Farifax SC1, an aluminum hybrid with V-brakes, 24 speeds, and a flat handlebar.
+For the sake of this article, we will start with a bike similar to what many people already have in storage.
+Take the Marin Farifax SC1, an aluminum hybrid with V-brakes, 24 speeds, and a flat handlebar.
 This bike is comfortable and efficient for most riders and durable enough for the rigors of daily riding.
-Additionally, the tires use a puncture resistant layer to fight flats.
+Additionally, the tires can use a puncture-resistant layer to fight flats.

 commuter bike